samhithadk/SKAM-ResistNet/README.md

 ## Dependencies
 Core packages used:
-pandas
+- pandas
-numpy
+- numpy
-matplotlib
+- matplotlib
-torch
+- torch
-rdkit
-gradio
+- gradio
-scikit-learn
+- scikit-learn
-xgboost
+- xgboost
-transformers
+- transformers
-requests
 See requirements.txt for the full list.

 ---